Schroedinger-Hat/pomobeats/README.md

 ## License

-This project is licensed under the AGPL License - see the LICENSE file for details.
+This project is licensed under the GPL 3.0 License - see the LICENSE file for details.